andreacardybailey/arrayMethodExercises/README.md

 ### Selling a Book

 Write a function named sellBook that has two parameters: an inventory array and a book object.
-If the book is found and hasn't been sold yet, mark it as sold and return the updated inventory.
+If the book is found and hasn't been sold yet, mark it as sold (by updating its "sold" property) and return the updated inventory.

 **Use:** find